vippsas/vipps-psp-api/vipps-psp-api-faq.md

 Service page encrypts data of the following format: `{CardNumber:16-19},{ExpiryDate:4},{SessionId:1-32}`.
 This data is then transformed into a 256 bytes OEAP cryptogram which is encoded as 344-characters base64 string.
-The cryptorgam is then included into the 652-bytes length XML response.

 # Is there a unique PSP ID for all merchants?